clojure-emacs/cider/doc/debugging.md

   (prn i))
 ```

-Evaluating the above with `C-M-x`, the debugger will stop only once, when i
+Evaluating the above with `C-M-x`, the debugger will stop only once, when `i`
-is 7.
+equals 7.

-You can also have cider insert the break-condition into your code for you.
-Place
+You can also have CIDER insert the break condition into your code for
-the point where you want the condition to go and evaluate with `C-u C-u
+you.
+Place the point where you want the condition to go and evaluate
-C-M-x` or `C-u C-u C-c C-c`.
+with `C-u C-u C-M-x` or `C-u C-u C-c C-c`.
+CIDER will then prompt you
+for the condition in the minibuffer and insert the appropriate `#dbg`
+plus metadata annotation in your code.
+Note that you'll have to delete
+this annotation by hand; you cannot simply use <kbd>C-M-x</kbd> as you
+can to un-instrument <kbd>C-u C-M-x</kbd>.

-## Internal Details
+## Debugger Internals

 !!!
 Note

     This section explains a bit of the inner workings of the debugger.
 It is
-    intended mostly to help those who are interested in contributing, and doesn't
+    intended to help those who are interested in contributing, and doesn't
     teach anything about the debugger's usage.

-The CIDER debugger works in several steps:
+CIDER works in several steps as it instruments your code:

-1. First it walks through the user's code, adding metadata to forms and symbols
+1. First, CIDER walks through the code, adding metadata to forms and symbols
    that identify their position (coordinate) in the code.
-2. Then it macroexpands everything to get rid of macros.
+2. Then, it macroexpands everything to get rid of macros.
-3. Then it walks through the code again, instrumenting it.
-That involves a few things.
+3. Then, it walks through the code again, instrumenting it.
-    - It understands all existing special forms, and takes care not to instrument
+    - CIDER understands all existing special forms and takes care not
-      where it's not supposed to.
-For instance, the arglist of a `fn*` or the
+      to instrument where it's not supposed to.
+For instance, CIDER
-      left-side of a `let`-binding.
+      does not instrument the arglist of `fn*` or the left-side of a
+      `let`-binding.
-    - Wherever it finds the previously-injected metadata (if that place is valid
+    - Wherever it finds the previously-injected metadata, assuming
-      for instrumentation) it wraps the form/symbol in a macro called
+      that location is valid for instrumentation, it wraps the
+      form or symbol in a macro called `breakpoint-if-interesting`.
-      `breakpoint-if-interesting`.

-4. When the resulting code actually gets evaluated by the Clojure compiler, the
+4. When the resulting code actually gets compiled, the Clojure
-   `breakpoint-if-interesting` macro will be expanded.
-This macro decides
+   compiler will expand the `breakpoint-if-interesting` macros.
+This
-   whether the return value of the form/symbol in question is actually something
+   macro decides whether the return value of the form or symbol is
-   the user wants to see (see below).
-If it is, the form/symbol gets wrapped in
+   actually something the user might want to see.
+If it is, the
-   the `breakpoint` macro, otherwise it's returned as is.
+   form or symbol gets wrapped in a `breakpoint` macro, otherwise it's
+   returned as is.
-5. The `breakpoint` macro takes that coordinate information that was provided in
+5. The `breakpoint` macro takes the coordinate information that was
-   step `1.` and sends it over to Emacs (the front-end).
-It also sends the return
+   provided in step `1.` and sends it over to Emacs (the
-   value of the form and a prompt of available commands.
-Emacs then uses this
+   front-end).
+It also sends the return value of the form and a prompt
+   of available commands.
+Emacs then uses this information to show the
-   information to show the value of actual code forms and prompt for the next
+   value of actual code forms and prompt for the next action.
-   action.

-A few example of forms that don't have interesting return values (and so are not
+A few example forms that don't have interesting return values (and so are not
 wrapped in a `breakpoint`):

 - In `(fn [x] (inc x))` the return value is a function object and carries no